microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 | count
 ```

-**User-defined function that defines a default value for a parameter**
+#### User-defined function that defines a default value for a parameter

 The following example shows a function that accepts three arguments.
-The latter two have a default value and do not have to be present at the call site.
+The latter two have a default value and don't have to be present at the call site.

 ```kusto
 let f = (a:long, b:string = "b.default", c:long = 0) {